 The SENDCO is a member of the SEND cluster group and attends termly meetings.
-Transition

-Links with St Peters Primary, Dormanstown Academy and KTS Special School have been made as children have moved to units in these schools.
-Staffs at these schools offer support and advice to aid children learning.
+Links with St Peters Primary, Dormanstown Academy and KTS Special School have been made as children have transferred to these units in these schools.
+Staffs at these schools offer support and advice to aid children's learning.